Thomas G. Ambrosino: Mayor of Revere

 Ambrosino made economic development one of his top priorities.
-During his tenure as Mayor, Saunders Hotel Group, Hampton Inn, and Marriott Residence Inn, all opened new hotels in Revere, Necco constructed a new headquarters in the city, a retail development was built at Suffolk Downs, several small commercial properties were constructed, and plans were announced for a mixed-use project on beachfront land adjacent to the Wonderland MBTA station.
+During his tenure as Mayor, Saunders Hotel Group, Hampton Inn, and Marriott Residence Inn, all opened new hotels in Revere, Necco constructed a new headquarters in the city, a retail development was built at Suffolk Downs, several small commercial properties were constructed, and plans were announced for a mixed-use project on beachfront land adjacent to the MBTA's Wonderland station.

 Also during Ambrosino's tenure, Revere made a number of infrastructure improvements, including the construction of four new schools.

 In 2011, Ambrosino chose not to run for reelection, as he felt he had accomplished almost all of the things he had set out to do when he first took office and was feeling a bit worn down by the job.

 Executive director of the Supreme Judicial Court

 In the fall of 2011, Ambrosino applied for the position of executive director of the Massachusetts Supreme Judicial Court.
 He was selected out of a pool of over 100 applicants.
 His hiring was announced on January 4, 2012, two days after leaving office.
 As executive director of the Supreme Judicial Court, Ambrosino oversaw the day-to-day administration of the Supreme Judicial Court as well as assisting the chief justice for administration and management of the trial court and the court administrator in the overall operation of the trial courts.
 He received an annual salary of $129,000.